ewfx/aidhp-dating-dataset/README.md

 ![Screenshot 1](link-to-image)

 ## 💡 Inspiration
-Pansandida Aurat.
+We are all credit card enthusiasts and hold multiple cards each.
+However, we do not want these many credit cards as they are difficult to manage.
+There should be a better way to handle customer credit card distribution, and then this Hackathon came.
+We wanted to suggest the best available credit cards to the customers and CURATE new, exciting, and more insight-driven cards.
+Since customer segmentation is a big problem and we see sub-clusters inside clusters as well, it's very difficult for humans to create credit cards to cover the whole customer segment, which inevitably results in over-simplification of the customer personas, pushing the same cards to different segments thus leading to low adoption rate.
+What we wanted to do and done here is to curate credit cards using data-driven methods so that the Customer Adoption Rate is high and everybody gets their dream credit cards.

 ## ⚙️ What It Does
 Our project takes in the data of the users, which are customer_transaction_history.csv, customer_profiles.csv, and customer_social_sentiments.csv (which are sourced using open-source AI models by intelligent prompt-engineering) and creates buckets of similar customers, which we are calling "Customer Personas" (CP for short) and gives the bank the information about these CPs.
 Then, we predict which two CPs each customer is a part of using ML modeling, based on which we recommend two of the most suited credit cards that Wells Fargo already offers.
 Then we go a step beyond in curating the perfect email for each customer using data that we have to entice them about their AI-matched Credit Card(s).
 And we don't just stop there; we help Wells Fargo CURATE new credit cards, which will perform better in the market (high adoption rate) using AI on the CP buckets.
+If we adopt this AI (and improve it further), we can be the leaders in the Credit Card Segment of the banking industry.

 ## 🛠️ How We Built It
 Core Technologies: